Skip to main content

 async function checkLowStock(storeId: string, threshold: number = 20) {

-const inventory = await cortex.mutable.list("inventory", {
+const inventory = await cortex.mutable.list({

 keyPrefix: `${storeId}:`,